Mughal–Safavid war (1622–1623)

-The Mughal–Safavid war of 1622–1623 was fought over the important fortress city of Kandahar, in Afghanistan, between the Safavid Empire and the Mughal Empire.
+The Mughal–Safavid war of 1622–1623 was fought over the important fortress city of Kandahar, now located in Afghanistan, between the Safavid Empire and the Mughal Empire.

 Muhammad Ali Beg was the Persian ambassador sent to the Mughal court of Jahangir by Abbas I of Persia, arriving in time for Muharram in March 1631.
 He remained there until October 1632, thus negotiating an end to the conflict between the Mughals and the Safavids.

+Background

+In 1540 and 1555, the Safavids gave political and military support to the Mughal Empire Humayun to get his throne back.
+In return, Humayun gave Kandahar to Iran.
+Years later in 1590, the Mughal Empire took advantage of a tactical weakness in Iran and took over the city following Kandahar.

 Shah Abbas had desired to capture the strategic fortress in Kandahar since he had lost it in 1595.
 In 1605 the governor of Herat, Husein Khan, besieged the city but the tenacious defense of the Mughal governor, Shah Beg Khan, and the arrival in the next year of a relieving Mughal army to Kandahar forced the Safavids to retreat.
 With the conclusion of the Ottoman–Safavid War (1603–18), Shah Abbas was secure enough for a war on his eastern frontier, so in 1621 he ordered an army to gather at Nishapur.
-After celebrating the Iranian New Year at Tabas Gilaki in southern Khorasan, Abbas joined with his army and marched on Kandahar where he arrived on 20 May and immediately began the siege.
-Though Jahangir had information of the Persian's movements he was slow to respond, and without reinforcements, the small garrison of 3,000 men could not hold for long.